 SHARES DEBENTURES Definition An instrument to acknowledge the ownership of the company An instrument to acknowledge the creditors of the company Status A shareholder is the owner and a member of the company.
 A debenture holder is not a member but a creditor.
 Return A shareholder may receive dividend only when a company makes a profit.
 A debenture holder has a right to interest even if the company does not make profit.
 Rate of return Dividend rate can vary depending on the profit position.
 Debenture carries a fixed rate of interest.
 Accounting treatment Dividend is given out of appropriable profit and not chargeable to Profit and Loss account.
 Debenture interest is chargeable to Profit and Loss account.
 Redemption In the case of shares, the concept of redemption does not apply.
-However as per the recent change in the companies Act, a company can buy back shares in accordance with the provisions in the Act.
-Debentures are normally redeemable although a company can issue perpetual debentures Voting rights A shareholder has voting rights.
+However as per the recent change in the companies Act, a company can buy back shares in accordance with the provisions in the Act. although a company can issue perpetual Voting rights A shareholder has voting rights.
 A debenture holder cannot have voting rights.
-Status at the time of winding up At the time of winding up share holders have the least priority regarding the return of amount due to them.
-At the time of winding up debenture
+Status at the time of wind- ing up At the time of winding up share holders have the least priority regarding the return of amount due to them.